mamontoboi/bank_api_app/README.md

-## Setup of the project on Windows
+## Setup of the project without Docker

 #### Create and activate a virtual environment on Windows